 The Healthy Eating Index (HEI) is a measure of diet quality that can be used to assess compliance with the Dietary Guidelines for Americans.
-The HEI-2015 was recently introduced.
+The HEI-2015 was introduced in 2018.
 There have been several prior versions, including the HEI–2010 and the HEI-2005.
 Information on calculating HEI scores from ASA24 data can be found on the HEI Overview of the Methods & Calculations web page.
 The HEI web pages also contain sample SAS code to calculate HEI scores for ASA24 data as well as for other dietary assessment tools.

 There is a Canadian version of the HEI, but the information presented here pertains to the U.S. HEI only.
 Data based on ASA24-Canada-2016 can be used to calculate the U.S. HEI, however, Researchers may wish to consider whether this is appropriate for their research.